-There are often free activities for parents and children.
-For instance some towns have playgroups for children.
 Do you like sport?
 The adult education centres also offer sports courses.
 But you can also go to a public swimming pool or join a sports club.

 Another option is associations and clubs.
 An association brings together people who share the same interests and goals.
 For example there are music associations, sports associations, cookery clubs or computer clubs.
 There are associations for adults and for young people.